epifluidlab/epifluidlab.github.io/research/index.md

 {%
   include figure.html
-  image="images/crag.png"
+  image="images/cfdna_epi.png"
-  caption="Correlation between cfDNA fragmentation hotspots and open chromatin regions" width="400px"
+  caption="Utilize cfDNA fragmentation pattern and AI to monitor the gene regulation within the cells during the disease initiation and progression." width="1000px"
 %}

 ## Develop methods to jointly profile multi-omics in the same single cells